MIDB-Neuroimaging/neurohub_rtd/docs/start/roadmap.md

 To gain building access to MIDB please fill out the [Employee/Student Access Form.](https://facilities.umn.edu/our-services/research-facility-support-services-rfss/rfss-building-access/rfss-research-building){:target="_blank"} Once filled out please notify your PI as well as your MIDB project manager.
 If you do not have a lead project manager from one of the research hubs at MIDB please [submit a research engagement request.](https://midb.umn.edu/research-services/engage-midb-service-hubs/process-engagement-request){:target="_blank"} If you've already submitted an engagement request, please email midbresearch@umn.edu.

 ### 3T-D Access
 Once you have completed the CMRR required training, email your training record to Jon Lem (lem00006@umn.edu), the CMRR Facilities Coordinator, and request 3T-D access.
 CC the PI(s) on the study + Steve Nelson (smnelson@umn.edu), the Neuroimaging Core Director.
+Your safety trainings will be reviewed, and if the online trainings are completed Jon will refer you to our Project Manager.
+They will schedule your 3T-D orientation with a tech.

+### 3T-D Orientation
+The orientation takes between 25-30 minutes, and gives users an overview of the safety procedures at MIDB as they may differ from CMRR.

+!!!note
+    The 3T-D orientation must be completed before users are given card access to the magnet room.
+This includes second chair operators or anyone planning to spend time in the magnet room.

 For more in-depth information, please visit our [MIDB Access page.](../midb/midbaccess.md){:target="_blank"}